BrentGrammer/PROGNOTES/GoLang/Channels.md

     // start goroutine
     go process(c)

-    for i:= range c {
+    // reading from a channel is blocking, so we need to close the channel to prevent hanging in process() since we do not specify a specific number of times to loop (and using an unbuffered channel) for i:= range c {
         // at each loop we wait for something to be added to the channel (in process()) fmt.Println(i)